 Andrea lives in New York City where she performs regularly as soloist, with guitarist Jay Sorce as the Sorce/Lodge Duo, and with Hypercube, a cutting-edge new music quartet of saxophone, percussion, guitar and piano/accordion.
 Hypercube has been bringing their music to new audiences with tours across the country and abroad, as featured artists on the FIMNME Festival of New Music in Mexico City, the Charlotte New Music Festival, Now Hear This!
 Festival of New Music, Music on the Edge, the Ritornello Chamber Music Festival and, most recently, their own Hypercube Composition Lab.
 Hypercube's first album, "Brain On Fire" (2020), received critical acclaim and a first round Grammy nomination.

-Andrea is an integral part of Nief-Norf, a contemporary music organization and summer festival focused on bringing together new ideas in performance, composition and research.
+Andrea is an integral part of Nief-Norf, a contemporary music organization and ensemble focused on bringing together new ideas in performance, composition and research.
 Since 2014, Andrea has been faculty pianist at the annual Nief-Norf summer festival and for Nief-Norf project performances.
-Along with Nief-Norf, Andrea has twice been a featured artist at the Big Ears Festival, with performances broadcast on the WNYC program, “New Sounds” with John Schaefer.
+Along with Nief-Norf, Andrea has twice been a featured artist at The Big Ears Festival, with performances broadcast on the WNYC program, “New Sounds” with John Schaefer.
 Her performance of “My Lips From Speaking” by Julia Wolfe was noted by Alex Ross of the New Yorker:

-As an educator, Andrea teaches at Adelphi University, Five Towns College, and at the Greenwich House Music School, and is the conductor and musical director of the Down Town Glee Club.
+As an educator, Andrea teaches at Five Towns College, Adelphi University and the Greenwich House Music School, and is the conductor and musical director of the Down Town Glee Club.
 She earned a DMA in piano performance from Stony Brook University, where she studied with Gilbert Kalish and Christina Dahl.